Bahamas Pet Import Requirements

 All countries worldwide require that an original health certificate issued in the origination country accompany every pet during transport.
 The health certificate should include the following information at a minimum:

-Further, your veterinarian must certify that your pet is healthy enough to travel, and is not from a region that is subject to rabies restrictions.
+Further, your veterinarian must certify that your pet is healthy enough to travel and is not from a region that is subject to rabies restrictions.
 The health certificate must properly identify your pet.
-Depending on the origination country, additional details and treatments must be listed.
+Depending on the country of origin, additional details and treatments must be listed.

-A licensed veterinarian in your country must complete the Pet Health Certificate for the Bahamas within 48 hours of entry.
+A licensed veterinarian in your country must complete the veterinary health certificate for the Bahamas within 48 hours of entry.

 The Bahamas do not require that this certificate be endorsed by a government agency; however, owners should verify that endorsement is not required during export procedures of the origination country.